10 May Renewed Cyber Worries in Oil and Gas

 These same technologies are becoming more commonplace in the industrial world of energy manufacturing and distribution.
 The underlying chip technologies, protocols, standards, and architectures migrate easily between the industrial, consumer, and defence sectors.

 And they can be put to more nefarious usage, namely cyber activity.
 The same processes that are democratising digital are also enabling a booming cyber criminality world.
 Make no mistake — the smart phone in your pocket doubles as a weapon for evil.

 A sticky and growing problem

-In my view, there are several additional trends (besides democracy), that are helping enable cyber activity in the industrial world, and these trends show no signs of slowing down or reversing course.
+In my view, there are several additional trends (besides the democratization of technology), that are helping enable cyber activity in the industrial world, and these trends show no signs of slowing down or reversing course.